Cognitive Behavior Therapy

 CBT Calfornia Offers Services For Family Members

-When people experience emotional difficulties, it effects not only them, but also their loved ones.
-The DBT program at CBT California offers services for friends and family members of patients who are struggling with psychological problems.
-Individual therapy, Parent Skills Training, and the Friends and Family Group teach you the skills you need to provide and receive support, regulate your own emotions, and effectively observe your limits.
-Our clinicians will be happy to discuss options with you.
-Please visit here for more information.
+When people experience emotional difficulties, it affects not only them, but also their loved ones.
+The DBT program at CBT California offers services for friends and family members of patients who are struggling with psychological difficulties.
+In addition, CBT California offers services such as parent skills training and family consultation sessions to help parents and family members gain support and obtain skills for more effective interactions with their loved one.
+For more information about family services please visit here for more information.

 CBT Treatment Map

-Upon your intake, the expert team at CBTC will do a comprehensive assessment of your current problems and goals.
-Our team uses validated psychological assessments to help you accelerate the intake process so that you do not spend an excessive amount of time in session recounting information that can easily be read.
+Upon your intake, your clinician at CBTC will do a comprehensive assessment of your current problems and goals.
+Our team uses validated psychological assessments to help accelerate the intake process so that you do not spend an excessive amount of time in session recounting information that can easily be read.

 Choosing A Treatment

 One of the benefits of choosing CBTC is that our team is well trained in a number of evidence based treatments and will present you with the treatment options most likely to benefit you given your symptoms, problems and goals.
-CBT California offers services and treatments including Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Analysis System of Psychotherapy (CBASP).
-At times we may suggest treatments in sequence, for instance, DBT followed by Prolonged Exposure (PE) which is a type of CBT for trauma.
+CBT California offers services and treatments including Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Analysis System of Psychotherapy (CBASP), and/or trauma focused treatment such as Prolonged Exposure (PE) or Cognitive Processing Therapy (CPT).

-CBT is the most well researched psychotherapy.
-With over 1000 studies on over 10,000 patients, CBT has been shown to be effective with a wide range of disorders and concerns from depression to eating disorders and everything in between.
-CBTC staff are all intensively trained in CBT by world leaders in the treatment.
+CBT is the most well researched mode of psychotherapy.
+With over 1000 studies on over 10,000 patients, CBT has been shown to be effective with a wide range of disorders including mood disorders, anxiety disorders, eating disorders, post-traumatic stress, as well as many others.
+CBTC staff are all intensively trained in CBT by top experts in the field.
 CBTC staff ensures caring, high fidelity treatment for the best possible outcomes.